Last updated on December 17th, 2024 at 04:51 pm

 Y’all ever been in a situation that just right out blew your mind?

 When I met my beautiful bride-to-be, there were many things about her that I didn’t know off the jump.
 For instance, for our first date, we went to a little pizza place over on Ashley River Road called Paisano’s.
 I went to order the pizza, and she told me it had to be pepperoni, cheese, mushrooms, and nothing else.
 I come from the line of thought that says if you have enough room to put the pineapples AND pepperoncinis on the pizza, you do it.
 The more toppings, the better.
-Not the case with Sarah.
+Not the case with her.

 I also got my mind blown on this fishing trip we took.
 In the beginning, I wasn’t aware of her love of fishing.
 She can out-fish anyone sitting here in this room.
 So, when we went on our first fishing date out in Edisto, I didn’t know this.
 I quickly realized the error of my ways.
 Then, internally, I decided I had to put up or shut up.
 I couldn’t look macho and have the woman out-fish me.
 Right about the time I came to that conclusion, a fish bit my line and took my bait.
 He got the bait; I didn’t get him.